 If none of these appeal to you, or if you really want to play a specific game that’s only available on Windows, then you have two main options: set up a Windows dual-boot through Boot Camp or try to install and run the game using Wine.
 The former is more work but also more reliable in the end.

 One more thing to note: Despite some of the games in this list being available on the Mac App Store, we recommend that you avoid buying games from there whenever possible.
-The drawbacks aren’t worth it, and either Steam or GOG will likely provide a better overall experience in the long run.
+The drawbacks aren’t worth it, and either Steam or GOG will likely provide a better overall experience in the long run than using the built-in Game Center.

 Are there any other quality RPGs we missed that can be played directly on Mac?
 Which modern RPGs do you consider to be your favorites?
 Share with us down in the comments below!